seanox/roundup/README.md

 - Processes the header and body of the messages
   Message content, including multi-part, is decoded and simplified for the filters.
 The decoding only happens in memory.
+- Message attributes such as 'unseen' are retained
+- Resumption from the last processed message (for each mailbox separately); complete reanalysis when changing application, configuration or filter
 - Logging with detailed error messages
 - Physical separation of application, configuration (with accounts) and filter
-- Message attributes such as 'unseen' are retained

 # Licence Agreement